 Day 3 – Gauchos & Guanacos

-There was also a big BBQ planned for today where all the groups would meet up for lunch.
-I had vivid memories of “picnicking” explora-style last year on Easter Island so I was on the lookout for the off-site scenic lunch opportunity here in Patagonia and this was it.
+There is also a big BBQ planned for today where all the groups will meet up for lunch.
+I had vivid memories of “picnicking” explora-style last year on Easter Island.
+So I’ve been anxiously waiting for the off-site scenic lunch opportunity here in Patagonia and this is it!

-It was a splendid afternoon and everyone really enjoyed it.
-After lunch, some headed out on other excursions while others (like me) headed back to the sanctuary of the hotel.
-That evening, when we gathered with the guides to discuss our plans for the next day, I knew exactly what I wanted to do.
+It is a splendid and delicious afternoon enjoyed by all.
+After lunch, some head out on other excursions while others (like me) head back to the sanctuary of the hotel.

 Last Day of Tranquility at explora Patagonia

 I realized this morning that there is no TV in my room.

 It took me three days to notice that.

 But who needs one with this view?
 And that’s exactly why I chose to spend my final day in Patagonia enjoying the Salto Chico area around the hotel.